python/cpython/Doc/library/statistics.rst

 .. function:: mode(data)

-   Return the most common data point from discrete or nominal *data*.
-The mode (when it exists) is the most typical value, and is a robust measure of central location.
+   Return the single most common data point from discrete or nominal *data*.
+   The mode (when it exists) is the most typical value and serves as a measure of central location.

+   If there are multiple modes, returns the first one encountered in the *data*.
-   If *data* is empty, or if there is not exactly one most common value, :exc:`StatisticsError` is raised.
+   If *data* is empty, :exc:`StatisticsError` is raised.

    ``mode`` assumes discrete data, and returns a single value.
 This is the standard treatment of the mode as commonly taught in schools: